BERNARDS TOWNSHIP BOARD OF EDUCATION

 The physical exam shall be performed by a physician chosen by the employee.
 The results of the examination shall be delivered to the Superintendent.
 Upon receipt of a voucher evidencing payment, and also submission of the medical report, the employee shall be entitled to a reimbursement based upon the following schedule: a maximum of $200 for those up to the age of forty-five (45); $300 for those forty-six (46) and over, providing a zigmoidoscopy or mammogram is included in the examination, otherwise the limit is $200.

 The Board shall provide, at least 24 hours prior to a prospective Administrator’s Board approval copies of the following to the prospect Administrator: (i) the Employment Agreement; (II) complete, individualized, district job description for the position; and (iii) the Administrative Responsibilities List stating the district duties for the prospective Administrative personnel.

-This Agreement shall be in effect or a three-year period (2006-07, 2007-08 & 2008-09) commencing on July 1, 2006 and shall continue in effect until June 30, 2009 subject to the B.T.A.A.’s right to negotiate salaries and subject to the B.T.A.A.’s right to negotiate a Successor Agreement as provided in Article II.
+This Agreement shall be effective as of July 1, 2002 and shall continue in effect until June 30, 2005 subject to the B.T.A.A.’s right to negotiate salaries and subject to the B.T.A.A.’s right to negotiate a Successor Agreement as provided in Article II.
 This Agreement shall not be extended orally, and it is expressly understood that it shall expire on the date indicated unless extended by mutual agreement.

 BERNARDS TOWNSHIP ASSOCIATION BERNARDS TOWNSHIP